Delemangi/finki-discord-bot/readme.md

 3. `links.json` - an array of links for the `link` command
 4. `roles.json` - roles for the scripts and for the embeds
 5. `subjects.json` - an object mapping the roles to the full subject names
+6. `allSubjects.json` - an array of the names of all subjects

 Check the `example` folder for the correct format.